leaningtech/cheerpx-games-runner/README.md

 2. The CheerpX Games Runner tab will open.
 Login to GOG.com if needed.
 3. Choose a game from the list and click it's icon to run it in your browser.

+# Example games

+This is non-exhaustive list of games which are known to work, most of them available for free from GOG.com

+* Akalabeth: World of Doom
+* Jill of the Jungle
+* Tyrian 2000
+* Ultima 4
+* Ultima Martian Dreams
+* Ultima Savage Empire

 # Bugs and Issues

 Please use [Issues](https://github.com/leaningtech/cheerpx-games-runner/issues) to report any bug.